cansinacarer/maillistshield-com/docs/source/features.rst

    -  Two factor authentication (TOTP only),
    -  Forgot password flow,
+   -  reCAPTCHA v2 for sign up and login forms,
    -  Account details page where the user can:

       -  Upload a profile picture (stored in S3),